creativescala/creative-scala/src/pages/generative/generative.md

 Pictures constructed in this way are nice, but they are a bit boring in their regularity.
 What if we wanted to make a random alteration to the hue of the color at each step?

 Scala provides some methods that produce *random numbers*.
 One such method is `math.random`.
-Each time we call it we get a different `Double` between 0.0 and 1.0[^pseudo-random].
+Each time we call it we get a different `Double` between 0.0 and 1.0@:fnref(pseudo-random).

+@:footnote(pseudo-random)
-[^pseudo-random]: These numbers are not truly random.
+These numbers are not truly random.
 The output is determined by a value known as the *seed*.
 If we know the seed we can perfectly predict all the result we'll get from calling `math.random`.
 However, going the other way---that is, predicting the seed given a sequence of outputs---is very difficult.
 The numbers so generated are called *pseudo-random numbers*, because they are not truly random but nonetheless are very difficult to predict.
+@:@

 ```scala mdoc
 math.random